 You'll have the opportunity to learn more about the wider environment, as well as learn teamwork skills, make real decisions and accept real consequences, and gain self-confidence.
 You'll probably end up outside your comfort zone at times, but you'll be kept safe with training and supervision.
 The result will be experiences you'll remember forever—you won't regret a minute of it!

 Here’s a LIST OF IDEAS that you could do for your Adventurous Journey, Expedition or Exploration, or use as a starting point to create a programme of your own.
 The Department of Conservation (DoC) website is also a great site to look for ideas in your area.

 1. Preparation and Training:

-You must do approximately 20 hours of structured learning before undertaking your Practice Journey as there are some critical skills you need to learn.
+You must adequate structured learning in bush craft before undertaking your Practice Journey as there are some critical skills you need to learn.
 This is training on topics such as leadership, trip planning, map reading and survival skills.
 It's all about keeping you safe in the outdoors - safety of participants is the top priority.

 2. Practice Journey:

 Participants must undertake a Practice Journey to ensure they can complete their Qualifying Journey safely.
 The Practice Journey should be as similar to the Qualifying Journey as possible to ensure you are sufficiently prepared (e.g. if you choose an Exploration for your Adventurous Journey, then both the Practice and Qualifying Journeys must be Explorations OR if you are doing your Adventurous Journey on a boat, your qualifying journey must also be on water).
 The requirements for each level of the Award are:

 2 days and 1 night, with 6 hours of activity per day.